Jordan EJ14: General

 As in previous years, the basic color of the car was yellow; The front and rear wings, T-cam and side pods were black.
 The main sponsor remained the tobacco brand Benson & Hedges, which advertised on both wings, the nose, the side pods and on the drivers' helmets.
-In countries where the advertising of tobacco products was not permitted, the Benson & Hedges lettering was partially covered over so that “Be on Edge” could be read or replaced with the team name.
-(The Benson & Hedges sponsorship was replaced entirely with Sobranie, another Gallaher Group brand, for the United States Grand Prix, to circumvent the one brand name sponsorship rule imposed by the Tobacco Master Settlement Agreement, as Phillip Morris USA owned the B&H trademark in the United States and was bound by the MSA.)
+Jordan used the Benson & Hedges logos except at the Canadian, French, British Grands Prix, the Benson & Hedges lettering was partially covered over so that “Be on Edge” could be read or replaced with the team name.
+(The Benson & Hedges sponsorship was replaced entirely with Sobranie, another Gallaher Group brand, for the Malaysian, United States, Chinese and Japanese Grands Prix; for the United States Grand Prix in particular, in order to circumvent the one brand name sponsorship rule imposed by the Tobacco Master Settlement Agreement, as Phillip Morris USA owned the B&H trademark in the United States and was bound by the MSA).
 However, the team's budget was very small, which directly affected their performance.
 Smaller sponsors such as Trust contributing small amounts of money to the team's budget.
 A lack of testing and development, plus the need to have drivers who could pay for their seat, rather than be skilled, affected the team's results.